 At the same time, you will get the latest permalinks that you’ve used before the error appears.

-You will get all your blog root files, search for ”.htaccess” as the blow screenshot example.
+You will get all your blog root files, search for ”.htaccess” as the next screenshot example.

 Refresh your browser, and verify your blog permalinks.
 Usually, all your posts will work correctly, but, if you’re using a CDN service, you need to wait some minutes.
 It happens sometimes that your CDN will continue serving the old pages, and take some time to refresh the new link structure.
 Or, you can manually purge the cache from your account, or, from the caching plugin if you have one.

-Many low qualities hosting providers hosts site in poorly configured servers, and that’s why I always recommend to go premium and host your site with WP Engine.
+Many low qualities hosting providers hosts site on poorly configured servers, and that’s why I always recommend to go premium and host your site with WP Engine.
 It’s the best-managed and the fastest WordPress hosting provider, you will forget errors and problems.
-Best of all, the site super site speed and loading time will help ranking better in Google.
+Best of all, the site speed and loading time will help ranking better in Google.